chaaz/versio/docs/vcs_levels.md

   both before and after the command executes.

-- **Smart**: As "Remote", but also applies intelligence that requires interaction with other VCS-related entities.
-For example, commits in a GitHub-based repo can be grouped by Pull Request by querying the GitHub API.
+- **Smart**: As "Remote", but also applies intelligence that requires interaction with other VCS-related entities e.g. the GitHub API.
+For example, commits in a GitHub-based repo can be grouped by Pull Request.

 ### Vs Dry Run